reedns/Rails-Angular-Practice/README.md

 demonstrates how to use proxy server locally so the Rails api communicates with Angular front end.

-To get up running locally simply run the rails sever and then cd into the front-end folder and run ``bundle exec grunt serve`` for the front end server.
+To run locally just cd into front-end and enter ``bundle exec grunt serve``.
+The grunt server is configured to also run a rails server concurrently.

+Next I will learn how to deploy this setup to Heroku.